Part IV: Dependent-Clause Fragments - and how to correct them

 Correcting Dependent-Clause Fragments

-Another way is to simply delete the subordinating conjunction.
+Another way is to delete the subordinating conjunction.

 Here are the previous examples of fragments, corrected using these two ways.